Effect-Studios/ui-assessment/README.md

 ```

 # Objectives
-- Fork this repository.
-- Build the user interface exaclty as seen in the design file linked above.
-Alignment, spacing and precision are key.
+- Build the user interface exaclty as seen in the design.
-- Connect the UI to the backend using the API provided above
+- Integrate the UI with the backend using the API provided above.
 - Animations are not required, but would be a plus.

 # Requirements